Manjas78/r2-gaussian-thesis-docs/docs/index.md

 - reconstruction quality under realistic imaging constraints,
 - the effect of critical hyperparameters, and
-- differences in performance compared to FDK and iterative methods.
+- differences in performance compared to Standard FDK Reconstruction.

 ---